 Modern HR software has two powerful benefits: cost savings and ease of use.
 For cost savings, businesses large and small much prefer the flexibility of cloud-based, web-browser-delivered software paid for on a subscription basis rather than the hassle and complexity of purchasing and managing on-premise enterprise software.
 On the usability side, the consumerization of business software creates seamless experiences whereby multiple standalone processes like payroll processing and compliance are aggregated into a single, easy-to-use platform.

 Other providers of HR solutions for small businesses include Paycom (NYSE:PAYC), Paychex (NASDAQ:PAYX), ADP (NASDAQ:ADP), Asure (NYSE:ASUR) and Paylocity (NASDAQ:PCTY).

-As you can see below, Paycor's revenue growth has been strong over the last two years, growing from quarterly revenue of $85.9 million in Q2 FY2021, to $132.9 million.
+As you can see below, Paycor's revenue growth has been strong over the last two years, growing from $88 million in Q4 FY2021 to $140 million this quarter.

 That means that for every $1 in revenue the company had $0.65 left to spend on developing new products, sales and marketing, and general administrative overhead.
 While its gross margin has improved significantly since the previous quarter, Paycor's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
 This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 Paycor's free cash flow came in at $30 million in Q4, up 138% year on year.